 The next-gen technology streamlines manufacturing, improves efficiency and helps teams to collaborate more closely.
 Virtual reality manufacturing may be exactly what your business needs to deliver innovative product design, precise engineering and better customer satisfaction.

-DSI has been providing cutting edge industrial engineering solutions since 1983.
+DSI has been providing cutting edge industrial engineering solutions and engineering services since 1983.
 Contact us to find out more about implementing virtual reality (VR) and augmented reality (AR) solutions into your workplace.

 How Does Virtual Reality Manufacturing Work?

 Virtual reality involves creating digital spaces that users can immerse themselves in.
 Using a VR headset, technicians experience computer-generated models in realistic 3D.
 Depending on the detail used to create the digital environment, observers can interact with objects, turn them to get a better view, zoom in or make changes to their design.
 Virtual reality can also display lighting conditions or apply realistic physics to an object.
 Augmented reality manufacturing is similar, using cameras and special glasses that superimpose digital designs over real-world surroundings.